wso2/docs-is/en/docs/learn/password-recovery-via-user-preferred-notification-channel.md

                 <td>Enable Internal Notification Management</td>
                 <td>
                     <p>
-                        Select to configure Identity server to send confirmation emails to the user.
+                        Select to configure WSO2 Identity Server to send confirmation emails to the user.
                         If the client application handles notification sending already, unselect it.
                     </p>
                 </td>